InternetFreedomFoundation/archive/content/post/is-the-illegal-use-of-facial-recognition-technology-by-the-delhi-police-akin-to-mass-surveillance-you-decide-project-panoptic.md

 +++
-author = "Anushka Jain"
+author = 'Anushka Jain'
-categories = ["facial recognition", "RTI", "SaveOurPrivacy", "Project Panoptic"] date = 2020-07-03T04:30:00Z description = ""
+categories = ['facial recognition', 'RTI', 'SaveOurPrivacy', 'Project Panoptic'] date = 2020-07-03T04:30:00Z description = ''
 draft = false
-slug = "is-the-illegal-use-of-facial-recognition-technology-by-the-delhi-police-akin-to-mass-surveillance-you-decide-project-panoptic"
+slug = 'is-the-illegal-use-of-facial-recognition-technology-by-the-delhi-police-akin-to-mass-surveillance-you-decide-project-panoptic'
 summary = "In this blogpost, we collate and analyze our findings on the Delhi Police's use of facial recognition technology.
-Use of facial recognition without having a legal framework in place to regulate it raises the threat of mass surveillance." tags = ["facial recognition", "RTI", "SaveOurPrivacy", "Project Panoptic"] title = "Is the illegal use of facial recognition technology by the Delhi Police akin to mass surveillance?
-You decide. #Project Panoptic"
+Use of facial recognition without having a legal framework in place to regulate it raises the threat of mass surveillance." tags = ['facial recognition', 'RTI', 'SaveOurPrivacy', 'Project Panoptic'] title = 'Is the illegal use of facial recognition technology by the Delhi Police akin to mass surveillance?
+You decide. #Project Panoptic'

 +++